qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 particular beacon module is reacting differently to mine.
 In this case feel free to adjust that fixed contact compensation offset up/down as suits your particular module.

+Note that `contact_compensation` should NEVER need to be lowered to below `0.0mm`.
+If you find yourself in this situation, then stop.
+Something else is definitely wrong and it needs to be fixed.
+In this case, read the rest of the FAQ as the answer to your problem is instead likely addressed by those suggestions.

 ## The automated offset mechanism still seems to be placing the nozzle WAY too far from the bed